makehumancommunity/makehuman-static-website/content/MPFB/Docs/Assets/creating_clothes.md

 title: "Creating clothes"
 draft: false
 weight: 35
+description: "How to create new clothes for MPFB characters in Blender using the MakeClothes tool: fitting to the basemesh, materials and the MHCLO file format."
 ---

 Creating clothes is relatively easy, although getting it to look good might be an involved process.